heyjustinai/multi-agent-defense/tasks.md

-1. Integrate Omi Friend for voice memos from operators
-2. Set up webhook endpoint to receive voice memos
-3. Activate voice when saying "Ops AI"
-4. Store all voice memos in centralized Markdown format
+1. Store all voice memos in centralized Markdown format along with the AAR
-5. Improve the processor and summarizer agent
+2. Improve the processor and summarizer agent
+3. Integrate Restack